sigmdel/lazmacropad/README.md

 ![hardware](images/macrokeypad.jpg)

 Note that the Nano is upside down (microcontroller is on the hidden side of the board) so that the USB cable will go off to the right.
+If it is more convenient to orient the cable or key pad in another direction, then the serial output character of each key and the mapping of the Nano I/O pins can be modified in the Arduino sketch running on the Nano.

 ## 2. Theory of Operation